Everything You Need to Know About Community Solar Billing

 Your Altus Power bill, meanwhile, will charge you for those credits at a discount.
 Therefore, even though you’re paying two bills, the total charges for the two bills combined is less annually than what you would have paid before subscribing to Community Solar.

-For example, if your utility bill for a given month is $200 but you got $100 off through solar credits, then you’ll pay your utility company the remaining $100.
+For example, if your utility bill for a given month is $200 but you got $100 taken off your bill through solar credits, then you’ll pay your utility company the remaining $100.
 Altus will bill you for the solar credits minus the discount in your contract.
 Continuing this example, if your discount is set at 20%, then you’ll only have to pay Altus $80 for $100 worth of solar credits.
 That means your total electricity cost for that month would be $180 across both bills, compared to the $200 you would have had to pay without Community Solar.

 Utility-Consolidated Billing